 “There is not much difference between the 350cc and 375cc implants,” writes Dr. Basu.

-Dr. Basu considers two factors when selecting implants for breast augmentation patients: dimensional planning and a gel implant sizing system.
+Dr. Basu considers two factors when selecting implants for his Houston breast augmentation patients: dimensional planning and a gel implant sizing system.

 What is Dimensional Planning for breast augmentation?